SoK: Security of the Image Processing Pipeline for Camera-based Sensing in Autonomous Vehicles: Robustness Classification

 \subsection{Data Preparation Layer}

-Nearly all \ac{ISP}-related functions are integrated with on-chip processing in the sensor layer, as the processing steps between these layers often overlap.
+\cpar{\triangledtext{1}~Environmental and Data Processing Analysis} Nearly all basic image processing functions can be integrated with on-chip processing in the sensor layer, as the processing steps between these layers often overlap.
 Only more complex image transformations, such as image compression algorithms, are typically handled by the more capable \ac{ISP}.
-Therefore, analyzing image compression algorithms and their impact on object detection algorithms~\cite{aqqa_understanding_2019} is crucial in defending against attacks on image transformations~\cite{agarwal_crafting_2022} as part of a \triangledtext{1} \textit{environmental and data processing analysis}.
+Therefore, analyzing image compression algorithms and their impact on object detection algorithms~\cite{aqqa_understanding_2019} is crucial in defending against attacks on image transformations~\cite{agarwal_crafting_2022}.